First home buyer deposit options

 Can I use multiple deposit sources together?

-Yes, it's common for first home buyers to combine multiple deposit sources, such as personal savings plus a family gift, savings plus First Home Owner Grant, equity release plus savings, or guarantor support plus personal contribution.
-Be sure to check with your lender, as policies vary on combining deposit sources.
+Yes.
+It is common for first home buyers to combine personal savings with a family gift, savings with the First Home Owner Grant, FHSSS withdrawals with personal savings, or guarantor support with a personal contribution.
+Policies vary between lenders on combining deposit sources, so working with a broker ensures you find a lender whose rules accommodate your situation.

 Do I need genuine savings for a home deposit?

-Many lenders require genuine savings, typically funds saved over at least three months.
-However, some lenders have more flexible policies on genuine savings, certain government schemes may waive this requirement, guarantor loans often have more flexible approaches, and a consistent rent payment history can sometimes substitute for genuine savings.
-If genuine savings is an issue, a mortgage broker can help find lenders with more flexible requirements.
+Many lenders require genuine savings, typically funds saved over at least 3 months.
+However, some lenders have more flexible policies, certain government schemes may have different requirements, guarantor loans often have more flexible approaches, and a consistent rent payment history can sometimes substitute.
+A broker can find lenders with requirements that match your deposit situation.

 How long does it take to save a home deposit?

-The time it takes to save a deposit depends on several factors including your income and expenses, your target property price, local market conditions, your saving rate and discipline, and whether you're utilising government schemes.
-On average, first home buyers take 4 to 5 years to save a 20 per cent deposit, but this can be shortened by using government schemes or other deposit options.
+The timeline depends on your income, expenses, target property price, saving rate, and whether you use government schemes.
+On average, first home buyers take 4 to 5 years to save a 20% deposit, but this can be significantly shortened by using the Home Guarantee Scheme (5% deposit), Help to Buy (2% deposit), or the FHSSS to accelerate savings.

 Can I use my superannuation for a home deposit?

-Through the First Home Super Saver Scheme (FHSSS), you can make voluntary contributions to your superannuation (up to $15,000 per year, $50,000 in total), withdraw these contributions (plus associated earnings) for your first home deposit, and benefit from tax advantages within the superannuation system.
-This is different from accessing your existing super balance, and it's a way to save more effectively for your deposit.
+Through the FHSSS, you can make voluntary contributions to your superannuation (up to $15,000 per year, $50,000 in total) and withdraw these contributions plus associated earnings for your first home deposit.
+This is not the same as accessing your existing super balance.
+The FHSSS provides tax advantages that make your savings grow faster than in a regular bank account.

 What happens if property values fall after I buy with a small deposit?

 If property values decline, you could end up in negative equity, where you owe more than your property is worth.
-Refinancing options may be limited until property values recover, and selling the property might result in a shortfall you would need to repay.
-To reduce this risk, research the property market carefully before buying, choose areas with long-term growth potential, consider holding the property through market cycles, and make additional repayments to build equity faster.
+This primarily becomes an issue if you need to sell.
+To reduce this risk, research the property market carefully, choose areas with long-term growth potential (our location guide helps), plan to hold the property through market cycles, and make additional repayments to build equity faster.
+Read the benefits and risks of low deposit buying for a full picture.

 How does a guarantor arrangement get released?

-A guarantor arrangement can be released when you've built enough equity through repayments or property value increases, and the Loan to Value Ratio (LVR) has reduced to 80 per cent or lower.
-The release process involves requesting a property valuation, applying to the lender for guarantor release, and refinancing to a standard loan without the guarantee.
+A guarantor arrangement can be released once you have built enough equity through repayments or property value increases and your LVR has reduced to 80% or lower.
+The process involves requesting a property valuation, applying to the lender for guarantor release, and refinancing to a standard loan without the guarantee.

 First home buyers holding different puzzle pieces, symbolising how various deposit options fit together to make homeownership possible